niktechnopro/space-shooter-game/README.md

 # Space shooter game
 ## A space shooter game developped with Python programming language and the PyGame games development library.

-## It features mouse control and scrolling background
+## It features mouse control and scrolling background effect

 ## The sprites and sound effects downloaded from 2 location that offer free resources: